Getting Started

 One binary, several capabilities — each links to its section:

-Scan for vulnerabilities and secrets
+Scan code for vulnerabilities

 Code intelligence beyond scanning: xgrep inspect for codebase overviews, symbol search, go-to-definition, references, and change-impact analysis; and xgrep graph for callers, callees, call paths, and source-inlined neighborhoods.